24 out of 27 as a Percentage: A full breakdown

 -

 Financial Calculations: Calculating interest rates, discounts, taxes, profit margins, and investment returns.
-For example, if a store offers a 20% discount on an item, knowing how to calculate percentages allows you to quickly determine the final price.
+Here's one way to look at it: if a store offers a 20% discount on an item, knowing how to calculate percentages allows you to quickly determine the final price.

 -